-The Top 10 Best CrossFit Shoes
+Functional Fitness Footwear: Top 10 CrossFit Shoes of 2014

-a minimalist shoe, so they don’t have a lot of support.
-It has a 4mm heel drop which puts you in a very neutral position for doing cross training, which is what you want; you can feel your feet.
-Makes for a more intimate workout.
 I wear the New Balance MX20v3 Minimus Cross-Training Shoe strictly in the gym for about half hour +, while i do tabata training or longer format interval training.
 I have been exercising for over 40 years, so i think i know my way around a pair of sneakers.
 These are great kicks- for the gym they give great lateral support for doing footwork and hold your feet in well.
 They remind me of my Asics Tiger wrestling shoes i had back in the 70’s, but with way better everything.

-Reebok CrossFit lifter 2.0 review by BV:Very nice product right out of the box.
+Very nice product right out of the box.
 First time lifting in them I could definitely feel the difference.
 I thought that the bright colors would be a distraction but so far I am loving them.

 The Reebok CrossFit Lifter Plus 2.0 should last for years and are more than enough for the local tournaments I compete in.
 Really looking to get in some solid lifts this year with these new shoes.

-Merrell trail glove review by BN: The sizing on these shoes are normal.
+The sizing on these shoes are normal.
 I love not having to wear socks with them.
 The Merrell Trail Glove 2 Running Shoe are super lightweight and fit like a glove to your foot.
 I would definitely recommend these to anyone wanting to switch to a minimalist running shoe.

-I own 4 pairs of the Merrell Barefoot, and these by far have been my favorite.
-They are more comfortable on the inside than the original Trail Glove, Original Road Glove, and the Sonic Glove.
+This is my second pair.
 I bought the first pair in a local store, went back for another pair because they felt so good, but they didn’t have another in my size.

 I checked Amazon, found what I wanted and purchased them.
 All as gone well!
-They work well all around in the gym from running, to box jumps, olympic lifts and jumping rope.
+They work well all around in the gym from running, to box jumps, Olympic lifts and jumping rope.
 All around great product and not too expensive.

-Yes; they are not the best for oly lifts but for everything else they are a good choice.
+I was coaching at the local CrossFit gym and talking to several clients.
+One of my clients said that she loves the Nike Free sneakers for CF workouts.
+Yes; they are not the best for olympic lifts but for everything else they are a good choice.

 If you have any running in your workout then the Nike Free is a much better choice than a Nano.